-General election: What you need to know - BBC News
+General election: What you need to know

 A 2017 general election means that the subsequent election is now due in 2022.
 That's because the Fixed Term Parliaments Act, which decrees that elections take place every five years, is still in force.

 But an election could be held at any time if two-thirds of MPs vote for it, as they did this time.
-A future government could also decide to scrap the Fixed Term Parliaments Act.
+A future government could also decide to scrap the Fixed Term Parliaments Act - the Conservative manifesto includes plans to do so.

 What are the key dates?

-Parliament is to break up on 3 May to allow just over a month of full-pelt campaigning ahead of an election on Thursday, 8 June.
+Parliament broke up on 3 May to allow just over a month of full-pelt campaigning ahead of 8 June.

-Yes - voting will take place in 34 local council areas in England, all 32 councils in Scotland and all 22 councils in Wales on 4 May.
-In addition, six areas in England are voting for newly-created "combined local authority mayors".
+The general election didn't stop voting taking place in 34 local council areas in England, all 32 councils in Scotland and all 22 councils in Wales on 4 May.

+The Conservatives gained control of 11 councils and Labour lost seven, with UKIP losing the 145 council seats it had been defending, and gaining just one.

+In addition, six areas in England voted for newly-created "combined local authority mayors".
+The Conservatives won four mayoral races and Labour two.
 The Manchester Gorton by-election, caused by the death of Labour MP Gerald Kaufman, had been due to take place on 4 May but will now be held at the same time as the general election on 8 June.

 What does the general election mean for Brexit?

 The Conservative Party says this is a "one-off chance to hold an election while the European Union agrees its negotiating position".
-If Mrs May wins by a big margin in the UK she will see it as a vote of confidence in her strategy for leaving the EU.
+If Mrs May wins by a big margin in the UK, she will see it as a vote of confidence in her strategy for leaving the EU.

 But if her slender House of Commons majority is cut further or she loses the election - with anti-Brexit parties such as the Liberal Democrats getting many more MPs - then the UK's current Brexit strategy will be up for grabs.